Element84/filmdrop-aws-tf-modules/deploy.md

 Infrastructure Flags:

-- deploy_console_ui: deploy the FilmDrop Console UI ([filmdrop-ui](https://github.com/Element84/filmdrop-ui))
+- `deploy_console_ui`: deploy the FilmDrop Console UI ([filmdrop-ui](https://github.com/Element84/filmdrop-ui))
   for STAC catalog search and visualization.

 Application Flags:

-- version: the release of [filmdrop-ui](https://github.com/Element84/filmdrop-ui)
+- `version`: the release of [filmdrop-ui](https://github.com/Element84/filmdrop-ui)
   to deploy.
 This should be updated regularly to deploy the latest version.
-- deploy_cloudfront: deploy a CloudFront distribution for this service.
+- `deploy_cloudfront`: deploy a CloudFront distribution for this service.
 This is necessary for setting a domain alias.
-- domain_alias: the domain name to use for the Console UI, e.g., `console.stingray.dev.example.com`
+- `domain_alias`: the domain name to use for the Console UI, e.g., `console.stingray.dev.example.com`
-- filmdrop_ui_config_file: the location of the config json, e.g., `./console-ui/config.dev.json` or `./console-ui/config.prod.json`
+- `filmdrop_ui_config_file`: the location of the config json, e.g., `./console-ui/config.dev.json` or `./console-ui/config.prod.json`
-- filmdrop_ui_logo_file: the location of the logo file, e.g., `./console-ui/logo.png`
+- `filmdrop_ui_logo_file`: the location of the logo file, e.g., `./console-ui/logo.png`

 Update the configuration in the config.dev.json file:

 -`APP_NAME`: the HTML title to show for the console, e.g., "Stringray FilmDrop Console" -`PUBLIC_URL`: set to the API Gateway, CloudFront, or domain alias URL of Console UI -`STAC_API_URL`: set to the API Gateway, CloudFront, or domain alias URL of the stac-server -`SCENE_TILER_URL`: URL for TiTiler, e.g., `https://titiler.dev.stingray.example.com` -`MOSAIC_TILER_URL`: URL for TiTiler, e.g., `https://titiler.dev.stingray.example.com` -`DASHBOARD_BTN_URL`: URL for Cirrus Dashboard, e.g., `https://dashboard.dev.stingray.example.com` -`ANALYZE_BTN_URL`: URL for Analytics, e.g., `https://analytics.dev.stingray.example.com`

 ## Analytics Deployment (JupyterHub on EKS)